etonello/crnpy/docs/source/tutorial.rst

 ~~~~~~~~~

 The tool offers some methods for the structural reduction of chemical reaction network
-and the derivation of kinetic rates (the algorithms used in the following examples are described in [10]_).
+and the derivation of kinetic rates.

 In the following example, we consider the one-substrate enzyme reaction mechanism,
 and eliminate the intermediate *ES* using quasi-steady state approximation ([2]_, [6]_, [8]_):